 Any reports of sexual misconduct or sexual harassment should be promptly reported to SC4’s Title IX Coordinator:

-Campus Patrol & Training Manager/Title IX Coordinator
+Director of Campus Patrol and Training/Title IX Coordinator

 St. Clair County Community College